aryanchuadhary/Unicorn-Company-Analysis/README.md

-# Unicorn-Company-Analysis

-Objective
-To analyze the valuations and findings of Unicorn startup by creating a analytics dashboard using Power Bi.

-What’s a Unicorn Company?
-In business, a unicorn is a startup company valued at over US$1 billion which is privately owned and not listed on a share market.

-This project aims at exploring the answers to the following questions:
-Which Country and City have a significant Unicorn population?
-How long does it usually take for a company to become a unicorn?
-Which unicorn companies have had the biggest return on investment?
-Which industries have the the investment and valuation?
-Which continent has the most unicorns?
-Which investors have funded the most unicorns?
-What is the overall growth evaluation of Unicorns?
-Data Ingestion
-The dataset used in this analysis contains records of 1060 unicorn companies obtained from data playground of Maven Analytics.
-Information on the dataset include:

-Company : Company name

-Valuation : Company valuation in billions of dollars

-Date Joined : The date in which the company reached $1 billion in valuation

-Industry : Company industry

-City : City the company was founded in

-Country : Country the company was founded in

-Continent : Continent the company was founded in

-Year Founded : Year the company was founded

-Funding : Total amount raised across all funding rounds in billions (B) or millions (M) of dollars

-Select Investors : Top 4 investing firms or individual investors (some have less than 4)

-Data Cleaning
-Removed rows with missing values.

-Transformed the values into desired data types.

-Add a Column named years taken to become Unicorn.

-Data Modelling
-Found out the relationship between differentt tables

-Visualization
-Used different charts and produced a dashboard using PowerBi.

-Analytical Results
-Brief findings of this project are:

-Country with the maximum number of unicorns is the USA(562), and the city with the maximum number of unicorns is San Francisco(152).
-North America was the continent with the most industries.
-Accel and Tiger global management funded the most unicorns.
-It usually takes about 6 years to attain valuation of $1billion become a unicorn.
-Bytedance, SpaceX, SHEIN and Stripe are the most successful unicorns which performed better than an average unicorn at $71 billion.
-AI, E-Commerce, Fintech industry have the most unicorns.
-In 2021 many start ups have joined to Unicorn group.
+🦄 Unicorn Startup Analytics Dashboard (Power BI)
+📌 Objective

+To analyze the valuations and trends of Unicorn startups by creating an interactive analytics dashboard using Power BI.

+🧐 What’s a Unicorn Company?

+A Unicorn is a privately owned startup company valued at over US $1 billion and not listed on a stock exchange.

+🎯 Project Goals

+This project aims to explore and answer the following questions:

+Which countries and cities have the highest Unicorn population?

+How long does it usually take for a company to become a Unicorn?

+Which Unicorns have generated the biggest return on investment?

+Which industries attract the most funding and valuation?

+Which continent has the largest share of Unicorns?

+Who are the top investors funding Unicorns?

+What is the overall growth trend of Unicorn startups globally?

+📊 Dataset Information

+The dataset contains records of 1,060 Unicorn companies obtained from Maven Analytics (Data Playground).

+Key Fields:

+Company – Name of the company

+Valuation – Company valuation (in billions of USD)

+Date Joined – Date the company reached $1B valuation

+Industry – Industry sector

+City / Country / Continent – Location details

+Year Founded – Founding year

+Funding – Total funding raised (in billions or millions of USD)

+Select Investors – Top 4 investors (if available)

+🛠️ Data Preparation

+Removed rows with missing values

+Transformed values into the correct data types

+Created a new calculated column: Years Taken to Become a Unicorn

+Established relationships between dataset fields for Power BI modeling

+📈 Visualization & Dashboard

+An interactive Power BI dashboard was created using various visualizations to present:

+Unicorn distribution by country, city, and continent

+Time taken to reach $1B valuation

+Top investors and industries

+ROI comparisons of leading Unicorns

+Yearly growth trends in Unicorn creation

+🔍 Key Insights

+USA leads with the highest Unicorns (562), while San Francisco tops at the city level (152).

+North America dominates with the largest Unicorn population.

+Accel and Tiger Global Management are the leading Unicorn investors.

+On average, it takes about 6 years for a startup to achieve Unicorn status.

+Bytedance, SpaceX, SHEIN, and Stripe are standout Unicorns, far exceeding the average valuation (~$71B).

+Industries like AI, E-Commerce, and Fintech attract the most Unicorns.

+2021 marked a significant boom in Unicorn creation globally.